 (2) House pad setback from flood elevations: House pads shall be set back 30 feet from 100-year flood elevation for storm sewer ponds and lakes if the lake lot has municipal sewer; and 75 feet from the 100-year flood elevation for lakes if the lake lot is unsewered.

 (3) Lowest opening elevation: two feet above the 100-year flood elevation of adjacent storm sewer ponds.
-Flooding elevations shall be one foot above the ordinary high water level of any standing water if determined.
-If sufficient data on known high water levels is not available, the elevation of the line of permanent aquatic vegetation shall be used as the estimated high water standing water elevation.
+If the 100-year flood elevation is not available, the flood elevations shall be one foot above the ordinary high water level.
+If sufficient data on known high water levels is not available, the elevation of the line of permanent aquatic vegetation shall be used as the estimated ordinary high water level.

 (I) Garage floors.
 Minimum elevation: 1½ feet above the top-of-curb elevation, as measured from the top-of-curb at the high side of the driveway to the garage floor.

 (J) Driveway slopes.
-Maximum slope: 10% from the top-of-curb to the garage floor, as measured at the centerline of the driveway.
+Maximum slope: 12% from the back of curb to the garage floor, as measured at the centerline of the driveway.

 (K) Open areas, including yards and swales.